Free 5-Day Writing Challenge for Health & Medical Writers

 That’s exactly what I want to help you start practicing during this challenge.

-This challenge is beginner-friendly (you do not need advanced SEO knowledge to join).and designed for:
+This challenge is beginner-friendly (you do not need advanced SEO knowledge to join) and is for:

 • freelance medical writers